perfIO - Fast and Convenient I/O for the JVM

 b2.close();

 Both BufferedInput and BufferedOutput will reuse views by default.
-This means that you should not access any view after closing it (unless it was explicitly detached by calling detach()) because the object and/or its buffer may have been repurposed.
+This means that you must not access any view after closing it (unless it was explicitly detached by calling detach()) because the object and/or its buffer may have been repurposed.
 This design makes the repeated use of views for writing small amounts of data very efficient.
+Note that a buffer may have already been reused by the time close() returns.

 Text I/O